run-llama/llama-hub/README.md

 ### Step 3: Add your loader to the library.json file

 Finally, add your loader to the `loader_hub/library.json` file so that it may be used by others.
-As is exemplified by the current file, add in the class name of your loader, along with its id, author, etc. This file is referenced by the Loader Hub website and the download function within GPT Index.
+As is exemplified by the current file, add in the class name of your loader, along with its id, author, etc. This file is referenced by the Loader Hub website and the download function within LlamaIndex.

 ### Step 4: Make a Pull Request!